Do you have a burning desire to write a book this year?

 It doesn’t matter where you set up, as long as you can write without distraction.

 Experiment, and find your place.

 Over the years, my clients have voiced a variety of different purposes for writing their books.
 Many writers yearn to see their names on the cover of their books.
 As an author, I understand; I know there’s no better feeling than seeing your creation in print.

-Beyond that, there are authors who crave financial gain, while others want to share their story or wisdom in order to help.
+Beyond that, some authors crave financial gain, while others want to share their stories or wisdom to help.
 Some simply wish to complete their books for the benefit of their loved ones.